1013 Galleria Blvd. #205

 We offer both non-operative and operative treatment options for the hip.

 There is a wide array of medications that are available to aid in pain management as a non-surgical treatment.
 There are several medications prescribed to help in recovery postoperatively.
 Medications will be discussed during office visits to find the best fit for your needs.

-There are several different kinds of injections that help reduce pain in the knee.
+There are several different kinds of injections that help reduce pain in the hip.
 Their functions range from anti-inflammatory to providing a smoother surface for the joint to move along.
 Injection options can be discussed during office visits to decide the right one for your hip.

 Physical therapy offers different exercises that increase your range of motion and strengthen the muscles around your hip.
 This will help stabilize your hip and help improve your mobility which can reduce your pain.
 If you have a total hip replacement, physical therapy will be incorporated into your treatment plan after surgery.
 Physical therapy is essential for a good outcome after total hip replacement.

 If medications, changes in your everyday activities, and the use of walking supports do not adequately help your symptoms, you may consider hip replacement surgery.
 Hip replacement surgery is a safe and effective procedure that can relieve your pain, increase motion, and help you get back to enjoying normal, everyday activities.